 Figure out which of the 5 “love languages” your partner wants from you and use it.
 Simple, yet effective.
 That’s why the book’s the top-selling relationship book of all time.

-Those who want to understand the idea but not have to put up with reading about “filling your emotional love bucket” can read our 5 Love Languages Summary: A “Manly” No-Fluff Explanation.
+Those who want to get the gist of it without having to read a book of cheesy “filling your emotional love bucket” type writing can read our Fluff-Free 5 Love Languages Summary.

 8. Celebrate Daily Victories